Zvi Asaria

-Zvi Asaria (Hebrew: צבי אסריה; September 8, 1913–December 27, 2002) was a Yugoslav-born rabbi, Holocaust survivor, theologian, author, and post-war communal leader, who advocated for dialogue between Jews and post-war Germans.
+Zvi Asaria (Hebrew: צבי אסריה; September 8, 1913 – December 27, 2002) was a Yugoslav-born rabbi, Holocaust survivor, theologian, author, and post-war communal leader, who advocated for dialogue between Jews and post-war Germans.

 Early life and education

-Zvi Asaria was born as Hermann Helfgott in Beodra, in the Banat region (then part of Austria-Hungary, now Serbia).
+Asaria was born as Hermann Helfgott in Beodra, in the Banat region (then part of Austria-Hungary, now Serbia).
 His father, Kolman, was a merchant and cantor; the family was poor, with six people living in two rooms.
 After attending a community high school in nearby Veliki Bečkerek (now Zrenjanin, Serbia), he studied at the newly founded Jewish Theological Seminary in Sarajevo before moving to Vienna in 1934 to pursue a doctorate at the Faculty of Philosophy at the University, while pursuing rabbinical training at the theological school.
 He had to leave before finishing his degree after the Anschluss; he went to Budapest where he finished his Ph.D., and was ordained as a rabbi.